spmfte/Kaggle/README.md

 - **Vesuvius Challenge**: Successfully deciphered ancient scrolls by designing and implementing a custom 3D convolutional neural network, employing breakthrough methodologies in digital archaeology.

-- **RNA Kaggle Challenge**: Pioneered a deep learning solution for predicting RNA sequence behavior, attaining a remarkable accuracy of TBD%.
+- **RNA Kaggle Challenge**: Pioneered a deep learning solution for predicting RNA sequence behavior, attaining a remarkable accuracy of ≈70%.
 This achievement underscores the potential of AI-driven solutions in genomics research.

 - **Cardiovascular Disease Prediction**: Spearheaded an independent research initiative by curating a unique dataset from multiple sources.
 Utilized various machine learning models to predict cardiovascular diseases, emphasizing on model optimization for peak performance.